 Ms. Rosen was named as Metra’s General Counsel by the Board of Directors in February 2014.
 In this role, she leads Metra’s Law Department which provides legal guidance and support to the Metra Board, executive team and staff.

-Mr. Benz was named acting Chief Audit Officer (CAO) in October 2016.
+Mr. Benz was named Chief Audit Officer (CAO) in October 2017 after serving a year in that position in an acting capacity.
 He previously served as Metra’s Ethics Officer and Associate General Counsel.
 In the role of CAO, Mr. Benz is responsible for developing and implementing an annual risk assessment to identify and audit risks Metra faces.
 He also assists the executive director’s office and Metra departments in using best practices of the rail transit industry.
 The CAO has a dual-reporting line to the Board of Directors and Executive Director/CEO, and provides quarterly reports and updates to the Board and senior management.

 Ms. Cary joined Metra in 1998 as Director, EEO & Employee Relations.
 In her current role as Sr. Director, EEO/Diversity Initiatives, she manages the daily operations of Metra’s EEO/Diversity Initiatives Department developing corporate-wide strategies to enhance Metra’s diversity initiatives, including equal employment opportunity, diversity training, employee relations and affirmative action.